Kerrawesome/bingchilling.media/README.md

 [https://bingchilling.pages.dev/](https://bingchilling.pages.dev/)

 **Bing Chilling Media does not host any media, publications or streams, or endorse piracy; all content displayed is provided by third-party providers.
 Any complaints or DMCA issues should be raised directly with the media, publication or stream providers.**
+>[!IMPORTANT]
+**Bing Chilling Media is a proof of concept.**